Customer Service Accessibility Policy

-CARREL+Partners LLP is committed to excellence in serving all clients, including persons with disabilities, and will carry out its funtions and responsibilities by:
+CARREL+Partners LLP is committed to excellence in serving all clients, including persons with disabilities, and will carry out its functions and responsibilities by,

 CARREL+Partners LLP does not charge fees for support persons or if fees are charged for admission to the premises (e.g. special events), CARREL+Partners LLP shall provide notice of the amount in advance.

 CARREL+Partners LLP may require persons with disabilities to be accompanied by a support person when on the premises, but only if a support person is necessary to protect the health and safety of the person with disabilities or the health or safety of others on the premises.

 A person with disabilities may be accompanied by a guide dog or other service animal when on CARREL+Partners LLP premises.
 In the event that service animals are excluded by law from the premises, CARREL+Partners LLP will provide other resources or supports to enable the person with disabilities to access the services and goods offered by CARREL+Partners LLP.

 CARREL+Partners LLP will notify the public in the event of a planned or unexpected disruption in the facilities or services usually used by persons with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.

 The notices will be posted at all public entrances and service counters of CARREL+Partners LLP, or communicated by such method as is reasonable in the circumstances.

 CARREL+Partners LLP will train its staff and other individuals who provide services to the public on CARREL+Partners LLP behalf on the provision of its services to persons with disabilities.